kaplan81/rick-morty-pwa-workbox/README.md

 Each of those steps are zero-based numbered in the shape of branches.
 They keep a `step-xx-title-of-the-step` naming convention.

-The Step 0 pictures the specific goals to achieve a PWA.
+The step 0 branch pictures the specific goals to achieve a PWA.
 No code to be provided there.

-The next steps involve some development so they are tasks.
+The next steps/branches do involve some development.
+They are your tasks, your challenges.

 On each branch the `README.md` file is different and self-explanatory.
 They correspond the current development stage and make you aware of how the code evolves.

-However you should not check out those branches unless you get stuck.
+**IMPORTANT**: the only branch you should checkout is `step-00-non-progressive-app`.
+It is also recommended that you create your own branch from that one (e.g. `step-00-non-progressive-app-mine`).

+From that point on you will stay in that branch and start providing your own code at the same time that you read the `README.md` instructions of each subsequent branch.

-Let us say that you are reading the instructions of the first step from the `README.md` of the `step-01-web-app-manifest` on its GitHub web page.
+However let us say that you are reading the instructions of the first step from the `README.md` of the `step-01-web-app-manifest` on its GitHub web page.
 If you are not capable of achieving the desired result you should not worry.
 Just do this:

 ```bash
 git checkout step-01-web-app-manifest